Promotion of DE&I

 Fuji Oil Basic Diversity Policy

-We will accelerate the creation and delivery of new value to society by seeking talented individuals from diverse backgrounds and by fostering a corporate culture, where everyone can demonstrate their abilities to the fullest.
+We will accelerate the creation and delivery of new value to society by seeking talented individuals from diverse backgrounds and by fostering a corporate culture where everyone can demonstrate their abilities to the fullest.

 - Pay attention to diversity in personnel composition at all stages of employment, including: recruitment, training and job assignment/promotion.